 Social Media and Your Company's Acceptable Use Policy

-Get the working capital your business needs from Entrepreneur Lending, powered by CAN Capital.
-Learn More »Acceptable use policies have the intent of providing a safe working environment, increasing employee productivity and providing a layer of security to company assets like individual computers and network infrastructure.
+Opinions expressed by Entrepreneur contributors are their own.Acceptable use policies have the intent of providing a safe working environment, increasing employee productivity and providing a layer of security to company assets like individual computers and network infrastructure.

 Thinking back on my first office job, I recall my supervisor going to great lengths to explain to me that the company phone was for business use only, and that if I was caught making personal calls I would be warned, written up and then fired.
 At that time nobody referred to this edict as an "Acceptable Use Policy."
 In fact, it was more along the lines of a "Call Your Buddies and You're Outta Here Policy."